cds-snc/gcds-docs/src/en/components/error-summary/code.md

 - Match the error summary item content to each of your error messages.
 - Order errors in the error summary in the same order that they appear on the form.

-### Opt to change the error heading and subheading
+### Opt to change the error heading

-Opt to make your error heading and subheading more specific by using the `heading` and `subheading` attributes.
+Opt to make your error heading more specific by using the `heading` attributes.

 {% include "partials/getcode.njk" %}